 While all body scents remain stigmatised in Western culture, female body scents have a history of particularly negative associations.
-In this workshop female participants critically engage with gender-related perceptions on body scents Bangalore, through a presentation, discussions, and hands-on experiments.
+In this workshop female participants critically engage with gender-related perceptions on body scents, through a presentation, discussions, and hands-on experiments.
 With special attention to social and cultural norms in relation to body scents perceived as female, they explore the following questions: How do we react towards women‘s body scents?
 Can we overcome potential prejudice or even disgust, by cultivating curiosity?

 1. Introduction to the theme and each other

 2. Introduction to the science of smell